This article gives instructions on installing Windows on your Mac for the first time to use with Parallels Desktop.

 Click Install Windows or another OS from DVD or image file, then click Continue.

-Step 4: Select the installation media
+Select an installation media

 You may install Windows from a DVD or an .iso disc image, or a bootable USB drive.